Data protection

 Online forms

-Legal bases
+Legal grounds

-- Art.
-6 para.
-1 lit. a GDPR (consent): You give us your consent to store your data and to continue to use it for the purposes of the business case;
+- You give us your consent to store your data and use it further for business-related purposes;

-- Art.
-6 para.
-1 lit. b GDPR (contract): For the performance of a contract with you or a processor such as a telephone provider, or if we have to process the data for pre-contractual activities, such as preparing an offer;
+- 6 para.
+1 lit. b GDPR (Contract): There is a need for the fulfillment of a contract with you or a processor such as the telephone provider, or we need to process the data for pre-contractual activities, such as preparing an offer,;

-- Art.
-6 para.
-1 lit. f GDPR (legitimate interests): We want to conduct our customer inquiries and business communication in a professional manner.
-Thus, certain technical facilities such email programs, Exchange servers and mobile network operators are necessary to efficiently operate our communications.
+- 6 para.
+1 lit. f GDPR (Legitimate interests): We want to handle customer inquiries and business communication in a professional manner.
+Certain technical facilities such as email programs, exchange servers, and mobile network operators are necessary to operate communication efficiently.

 Cookies